On continuation and convex Lyapunov functions: On convexity

-Indeed, one can replace $\lambda\in \mathbb{R}_{\geq 0}$ in~\eqref{equ:nec} by $\lambda(x)\in \mathbb{R}_{\geq 0}$, for example, $\lambda\in C^{0}(\mathbb{R}^n;\mathbb{R}_{\geq 0})$~\textit{cf.}~\cite{ref:sepulchre1996homogeneous}.
+Indeed, one can replace $\lambda\in \mathbb{R}_{\geq 0}$ in~\eqref{equ:cvx:CLF:nec} by, for example, $\lambda\in C^{0}(\mathbb{R}^n;\mathbb{R}_{\geq 0})$~\textit{cf.}~\cite{ref:sepulchre1996homogeneous}.

 \begin{example}[Linear dynamical systems] Consider the linear dynamical system $\dot{x}=Ax$ for some matrix $A\in \mathbb{R}^{n\times n}$.
 Theorem~\ref{thm:cvx:Lyap} implies that for a convex Lyapunov function to exist (asserting $0$ is GAS) the expression $sAx-(1-s)x$ cannot vanish for some $s\in[0,1]$ and $x\in \mathbb{R}^n\setminus 0$.
 Reformulating, we get~\eqref{equ:cvx:L:nec},~\textit{i.e.}, $Ax=\lambda x$ cannot have a solution for some $\lambda\geq 0$ and $x\in \mathbb{R}^n\setminus \{0\}$.
 However, this is precisely stating that $A$ cannot have an unstable eigenvalue of the form $\lambda\in \mathbb{R}_{\geq 0}$.
-Indeed, for globally asymptotically stable linear systems a convex (quadratic) Lyapunov function of the form $V(x)=\tfrac{1}{2}\langle Px, x \rangle$ always exists~\cite[Theorem~18]{ref:sontag2013mathematical}. \end{example}
+Indeed, for globally asymptotically stable linear systems a convex (quadratic) Lyapunov function of the form $V(x)=\tfrac{1}{2}\langle Px, x \rangle$ always exists~\cite[Thm.~18]{ref:sontag2013mathematical}. \end{example}

 \begin{remark}[On sufficiency] Example~\ref{ex:nec:ncvx} showed that for dynamical systems of the form~\eqref{equ:nlin:ncvx} no convex Lyapunov function can exist.
 Going back to~\eqref{equ:ahmadi}, the provided Lyapunov function is nonconvex.
 Concurrently, one can check that~\eqref{equ:cvx:L:nec} holds, so a convex Lyapunov function is not ruled out.
-We come back to this below.
-As discussed above in Example~\ref{ex:lin:sys}, in the linear case Condition~\ref{equ:cvx:L:nec} is, however, necessary and sufficient for a convex Lyapunov function to exist. \end{remark}
+We come back to this below. \end{remark}

-To elaborate on Example~\ref{ex:lin:sys}, for controllable linear systems,~\textit{e.g.}, of the form $\dot{x}=Ax+Bu$, one can always parameterize a quadratic Lyapunov function for the LQ optimally controlled closed-loop system by the positive definite solution to the corresponding Ricatti equation (for any appropriate cost)~\cite[Theorem~42, Exercise~8.5.4]{ref:sontag2013mathematical}.
+To elaborate on Example~\ref{ex:lin:sys}, for controllable linear systems,~\textit{e.g.}, of the form $\dot{x}=Ax+Bu$, one can always parameterize a quadratic Lyapunov function for the LQ optimally controlled closed-loop system by the positive definite solution to the corresponding Riccati equation (for any appropriate cost)~\cite[Thm.~42, Ex.~8.5.4]{ref:sontag2013mathematical}.